IHE/ITI.PDQm/input/pagecontent/volume-1.md

 For more details, see the detailed [transaction description](ITI-119.html).

-#### 1:38.1.2.3 Differences Between the Mobile Patient Demographics Query [ITI-78] and Patient Demographics Match [ITI-119] transactions

-The Mobile Patient Demographics Query [ITI-78] and Patient Demographics Match [ITI-119] transactions serve similar purposes in that they enable a Patient Demographics Consumer with a set of patient demographics to ask that the Patient Demographics Supplier identify patients with matching demographics.
-However, they are based on entirely different FHIR interactions, and thus the semantic behavior is different between the two.

-The Mobile Patient Demographics Query [ITI-78] transaction follows the semantics of the [FHIR Search]({{site.data.fhir.path}}search.html) and [FHIR Read]({{site.data.fhir.path}}http.html#read) interactions.
-When using the search interaction, the Patient Demographics Supplier will perform a comparison for each query parameter.
-Patient records that are returned will be all those, and only those, that match each search parameter as specified by the Patient Demographics Consumer.
-This means the Patient Demographics Consumer is responsible for querying with known, accurate demographics, and then performing its own logic to filter the results.
-The read interaction is used when the Patient Demographics Consumer has knowledge of the FHIR Resource ID of the needed Patient resource.

-The Patient Demographics Match [ITI-119] transaction, on the other hand, follows the semantics of the FHIR [$match]({{site.data.fhir.path}}patient-operation-match.html) operation.
-This FHIR operation provides [Master Patient Index (MPI)](https://en.wikipedia.org/wiki/Enterprise_master_patient_index) style search functionality.
-This interaction gives the Patient Demographics Supplier full authority to implement the patient matching algorithm of its choice, rather than following the strict rules of the FHIR search interaction.
-These types of systems will often use a scoring algorithm to match patients to the given demographics, and return results that meet or exceed a threshold.
-The algorithm might assign partial credit to demographics that match partially, such as names with alternate spellings or identifiers with transposed digits.
-Thus, this is a more powerful search that puts responsibility on the Patient Demographics Supplier to perform the complex patient matching logic.
-The Patient Demographics Consumer can even request that only 'certain' matches be returned, ensuring that weak matches are not even presented.

-The [FHIR Patient Resource Page]({{site.data.fhir.path}}patient.html#match) has an informative and detailed description on the differences between performing a Patient Search and a $match interaction.

-Given these differences, the Mobile Patient Demographics Query [ITI-78] transaction tends to be appropriate when:

-* The Patient Demographics Consumer is looking to search for a group of different patients that have a property in common, such as a specific age range (search).
-* The Patient Demographics Consumer wishes to present its user with a list of patients based on literal search parameter matching (search).
-* The Patient Demographics Consumer has a high degree of confidence that the demographics it is searching on should match those of the Patient Demographics Supplier (search).
-* The Patient Demographics Consumer knows a business identifier unique to the Patient, such as an MRN (search).
-Note that searching only by identifier might be unsafe if the identifier assigning authority does not protect against corrupt or mistyped identifiers by including a checksum or similar mechanism.
-* The Patient Demographics Consumer already knows the FHIR Resource ID of the needed Patient Resource, and needs only to retrieve the full Patient information (read).

-The Mobile Patient Demographics Match [ITI-119] transaction tends to be appropriate when:

-* The Patient Demographics Consumer wishes to rely on the Patient Demographics Supplier's MPI based matching algorithm.
-* The Patient Demographics Consumer has low confidence that its demographics are exactly matched to those of the Patient Demographics Supplier.
-* The Patient Demographics Consumer wants to only encounter high quality matches to its query.
-* The Patient Demographics Consumer might know a business identifier for the patient, but it does not have full confidence in that identifier, such that additional logic to confirm demographics is desired.

 ## 1:38.2 PDQm Actor Options

 Options that may be selected for each actor in this profile, if any, are listed in Table 1:38.2-1.
 Dependencies between options when applicable are specified in notes.